LeonLow97-Sandbox/html-and-css-fundamentals/jonas_schmedtmann/README.md

 - **Shorthand Property**, we use `flex: 1` to define the above 3 properties.
   - `flex: 0 0 200px` means `flex-grow: 0`, `flex-shrink: 0`, `flex-basis: 200px`

-### CSS Grid
+## CSS Grid

+- In CSS Grid, we have Grid Container and Grid Items.
-- CSS Grid is a set of CSS properties for building 2-dimensional layouts.
+- CSS Grid is a set of CSS properties for building **2-dimensional layouts**.
 - The main idea behind CSS Grid is that we divide a container element into rows and columns that can be filled with its child elements.
 - In two-dimensional contexts, CSS Grid allows us to write less nested HTML and easier-to-read CSS.
 - CSS Grid is not meant to replace flexbox!
 Instead, they work perfectly together.